schellingb/dosbox-pure/README.md

 It is available any time in-game and changes are immediately saved and applied when closing the mapper.
 Up to 4 functions can be mapped for any button/direction of the gamepad.
 A mapping can be to any function of the 3 emulated input devices: keyboard, mouse or joystick.

+The mapping is saved to a DOS file named "C:\PADMAP.DBP" which will be stored in the [save files](#store-modifications-in-separate-save-files) or next to the loaded program (when running without ZIP/DOSZ).

 ### 3dfx Voodoo Emulation
 The core includes emulation of a 3dfx Voodoo PCI card.
 Compatible DOS games should work out of the box.
 If running an [installed operating system](#installing-an-operating-system) like Windows 95 or Windows 98, you can get the required drivers